strindberg/emacsj/README.md

 The difference between IntelliJ's standard duplicate command and the plugin command Duplicate Region is that the latter leaves the caret at its original position, and doesn't move it to the end of the new copy.

+Comment-dwim (Do What I Mean) will comment the current line if no selection is active.
+If the selection is active, it will comment the selected region, using line comments if the region's start is at a line start and the end is at either a line's start or end.
+Otherwise block comment will be used.

 The commands are:

 - Duplicate Line/Region (`ctrl-c y`).
 - Duplicate Line/Region and Comment (`ctrl-c c`).
+- Comment dwim (Do What I Mean) (`alt-SEMICOLON`).

 The duplicate commands work with multiple carets.

 ## Rectangles

 A rectangle is defined as the rectangular region limited by the upper left corner and the lower right corner of the active selection.
 Thus, to use these commands, first select a region and then use the proper command.
-No characters to the left or to the right of the rectangle will be affected (although they might move left or right).
+No characters outside the rectangle will be affected (although they might move left or right).

-The Rectangle: Paste command does not require a current selection.
+The Rectangle: Paste command does not require a current selection, but will paste multiple lines starting at the same column as the current caret on each line.

 The commands are: